sarajahedazad/Classifying-Human-Voice/README.md

 # Classifying Human Voices
-These descriptions will be updated over time.
+These sections will be updated over time.

 ## Dataset